unifiedjs/collective/readme.md

 *   **Set the direction in their scope**.
-    That means setting the values that are used when making decisions about tradeoffs, steering the scope and what they govern toward specific directions, and leading the discussion for initiatives
+    That means setting the values that are used when making decisions about tradeoffs, steering the scope toward specific directions, and leading the discussion for initiatives
 *   **Shepherd initiatives for what is governed**.
     This means making stakeholders (people who are strongly affected by decisions) aware of initiatives, teasing out design tradeoffs and